kasir-barati/docker/docker-compose-files/traefik/for-the-server/REAME.md

 # How to configure Traefik for the server

+# Run a dockerized traefik in you local system.
+You can checkout to this commit sha: fa8379558dab47770b75d490963d815a5766ab16

 ## Normal mistakes

 The following mistakes were common for me while start using traefik but I was newbie in traefik